john20xdoe/Corporation_Template/README.md

 # Corporation_Template
-Basic Designs for an MIS for corporations
+Basic Designs for an Enterprise Information System for corporations